 Maybe you can relate.

 Just to name a few.
 Certain seasons in this lifetime are challenging.
-They are down-right hard.
-But look what Jesus does in the midst of the storm in Matthew 8.
+It isn’t fun when God unsettles you.
+In fact, it is down-right hard.
+But look at what Jesus does in the midst of the storm in Matthew 8.
 He is sound asleep!
 Taking a good ole’ snooze while everyone else is running around in a tizzy because the winds have picked up and the water is getting high.
 At the heat of the moment, what does Jesus say?

 Oh, my little faith.

 - Go to the Lord in prayer.
-He sees.
-He listens.
-He understands.
+He sees and He listens and He understands.

 - Remind yourself of God’s faithfulness in the past.